NonoHM/nonohm.github.io/_posts/2024-03-31-THM-CTF-Disgruntled.md

 sudo nano /etc/ssh/sshd_config
 ```

-It seems that the IT guy have added a new user named *it-admin*, changed sudoers file, changed root password and sshd configuration.
+It seems that the IT guy have added a new user named *it-admin* changed sudoers file, changed root password and sshd configuration.

 We can see the sudoers file has been changed by user *cybert* on December 28 at 6:27 AM.